Lavendar77/alx-system_engineering-devops/0x00-shell_basics/README.md

-"./ file" prints the absolute path of the file
+"pwd" prints the absolute path of the file
+"ls" displays the content of the current directory